Program Evaluation with Remotely Sensed Outcomes: Estimation and Inference

 \subsection{Robustness to Misspecification}

+Remotely sensed variables take many forms---from unstructured data to pretrained embeddings to outputs of complex machine learning predictors---and our identification results accommodate all of these cases.
+We therefore analyze our estimator under weak regularity conditions.

-In empirical research, the RSV is typically unstructured and high-dimensional, e.g., a satellite image.
-The prediction is often conducted by a complex machine learning algorithm, e.g., a deep convolutional neural network.
-For this realistic setting, rates of convergence are often unknown.
-In other words, we have no reason to believe that $\textsc{pred}_Y(R)$ converges to $\Pr(Y=1|S=o,R)$, nor that $\widehat{H}(R)$ converges to $H^*(R)$.
+For example, the prediction may be constructed from a complex machine learning algorithm, such as a deep convolutional neural network applied to satellite images or even a pre-trained model.
+In such settings, rates of convergence are often unknown.
 Even carefully crafted architectures positing a generative model would typically be misspecified.

-For this reason, we place a weaker regularity condition: the predictions, and hence the representation estimator, have \textit{some} probability limit; they may be misspecified.
+For this reason, we do not require convergence rates for the machine learning algorithms used to construct predictions.
+Under cross-fitting, we only require that the predictions, and hence the representation estimator, have some probability limit; they may be misspecified.
+Under sample splitting, we can further relax this weak condition; see Remark~\ref{rem:sample_splitting} below.